 Most Helpful Review

-Find out what your peers are saying about Juniper SRX vs. Palo Alto Networks VM-Series and others in Firewalls.
+Find out what your peers are saying about Juniper SRX vs. Palo Alto Networks VM-Series and other solutions.
+Updated: January 2019.

 We use it as a firewall at our head office and branches.

 It integrates well with Fortinet and Palo Alto.